 It is important we don’t view our students as empty vessels or blank slates when they come into our classrooms.
 Students are full of their own ideas and theories about the world, some of these are correct and some of them don’t agree with current evidence and agreed thinking in a subject.
 Often as educators we can fail to appreciate the wide and varied experiences our students have had and the effect this can have on how they think the universe works.
 Students have misconceptions in all subjects, but this is especially true in Science.

 A misconception is a view or opinion that is incorrect based on incorrect thinking.
 They can be also known as alternative concepts or erroneous understanding.
 Some examples of misconception are that all pure substances are safe to eat and drink, current is used up in a bulb, or blood in arteries is red and blood in veins is blue.
 These misconceptions can be shared or can be personal.
-They come from students trying to make sense of the world around them.
 They are important and shouldn’t be ignored as they are the foundation on which other learning is built.

 A misconception can come from a wide range of sources.
 Misconceptions can come from students trying to make sense of the world around them with limited understanding of scientific concepts.
 An example of this is all objects need a force to make them move.
 Sometimes they come from prior teaching.
 In Science we sometimes simplify complex, abstract ideas using analogies and models.
 These models don’t always tell the whole truth, but are useful teaching tools, such as the notion of a particle.
 We tell students that particles are small ball-like objects that can bind together and make up all matter.
 We tell students they are arranged in a certain way as a solid, a certain way for a liquid, and a certain way as a gas.
 This isn’t the whole truth: the particles we often talk about as singular items are actually molecules or atoms.
 Atoms are not one particle, but made up of multiple subatomic particles.